 - Bathing may not be necessary every day.
 A sponge bath can be effective between full showers or baths.

 For someone who has Alzheimer’s, getting dressed presents a series of challenges: choosing what to wear, getting some clothes off and other clothes on, and fastening items with buttons and zippers.
 Minimizing these challenges can make a significant difference.

 - Try to have the person get dressed at the same time each day so he or she will come to expect it as part of their daily routine.

 - Plan to allow extra time so that they can dress themselves as much as they are able without added pressure or having to rush.

-- Allow the person to choose what they want to wear from a limited selection of outfits.
+- Allow them to choose what they want to wear from a limited selection of outfits.
 If he or she has a favorite outfit or clothing item, consider buying multiples or the same style in a few different colors.

 - Store some clothes in another room to reduce the number of options they have to choose from.
 Too many options can be overwhelming when trying to make a decision.
 Keep only a couple of outfits in their closet or dresser.

-- Arrange the clothes in the order they are put on to help guide the person through the process.
+- Arrange the clothes in the order they are put on to help guide them through the process.